 Best places to stay along the Sea to Sky Highway

 I hope you are going to listen to my advice and stay at least a couple of nights along the Sea to Sky highway.
 To save you time researching for accommodation I’ve compiled my recommendations below to make your planning easier.

 Bear in mind that if you are traveling in high season July – August I would highly recommend booking your accommodation as far ahead as possible.

 Accommodation options in Whistler

-Motorhome Republic – find you perfect road trip campervan with this easy to use booking search engine
+- Motorhome Republic – find your perfect road trip campervan with this easy-to-use booking search engine

-Rental Cars – if you are after renting a smaller car, this is the best website for comparing the prices.
+- Discover Cars – if you are after renting a smaller car, this is the best website for comparing prices.